-where $S^{m}$ is the $m$th symmetric power.
-Accordingly, the ampleness of $E$ is equivalent to the ampleness of the symmetric powers $S^{m}E$, $m\geq 1$.
+Accordingly, the ampleness of the vector bundle \(E\) is equivalent to the ampleness of its symmetric powers \(\S^{m}E\), for \(m\geq 1\).
 As we will see in the sequel, this point of view can be generalized to Schur powers, looking at appropriate associated flag bundles.